MahdiFalaki/LLM-based-PII-Redaction-Tool/README.md

 1. **Base Model Selection**

-   Use mistralai/Mistral-7B-Instruct-v0.2 as a strong multilingual instruction-following base.
+   Use mistralai/Mistral-7B-Instruct-v0.2 as a strong instruction-following base.

 2. **Dataset Conversion** Convert ai4privacy/pii-masking-200k into **Alpaca-style JSONL** for Axolotl:
 ```